confluentinc/ksql/docs-md/developer-guide/ksqldb-reference/scalar-functions.md

 `COALESCE(a, b, c, d)`

-Returns the first non-null parameter.
+Returns the first parameter that is not NULL.
 All parameters must be of the same type.

 Where the parameter type is a complex type, for example `ARRAY` or `STRUCT`, the contents of the complex type are not inspected.
-The behaviour is the same: the first non-null element is returned.
+The behaviour is the same: the first NOT NULL element is returned.

 IFNULL
 ------